nmshd/documentation/_docs_explore/52-connector.md

 ## Connector Runtime

-Just like the [App Runtime](#app-runtime) extends the [Enmeshed Runtime](#enmeshed-runtime) for user interfaces, the Connector Runtime is extending the [Enmeshed Runtime](#enmeshed-runtime) for the use within services and programs.
+Just like the [App Runtime](/explore/app#app-runtime) extends the [Enmeshed Runtime](/explore/runtime) for user interfaces, the Connector Runtime is extending the [Enmeshed Runtime](/explore/runtime) for the use within services and programs.
 For example, it maps REST-API-calls to Enmeshed business-logic.

 ## Connector API

 to-be-documented

 ## Connector Modules

+to-be-documented

+## Connector Database

+to-be-documented

+## Connector SDK

 to-be-documented